 Prior to his appointment, Mr. Hawthorne served as the Director of the St. Louis VA Regional Office.
 In this role, Mr. Hawthorne led a staff of over 800 full time employees which administered Compensation and Pension, VR&E and Educational benefits to Veterans and their families in Missouri.
 Mr. Hawthorne began his career with the Department of Veterans Affairs in 2000 as a Veterans Service Representative at the St. Petersburg VA Regional Office, subsequently holding various positions of increased responsibility serving our nation’s Veterans and their families.

 Lauran Cox was appointed as the Assistant Director of the Montgomery VA Regional Office in April 2018.
 She is responsible for assisting the Director in providing compensation benefits for over 400,000 Veterans and their families living in the state of Alabama.
-Mrs. Cox oversees the daily operations of the Veterans Service Center, Vocational Rehabilitation and Employment and Support Services divisions.
+Mrs. Cox oversees the daily operations of the Veterans Service Center, Veteran Readiness and Employment and Support Services divisions.
 Prior to her appointment in April, she was the Executive Management Officer of the North Atlantic District serving over 17 stations.